julxi/machine-learning-zoomcamp-2025-midterm/README.md

 uv venv
 ```

-To run 🗒️ `notebook.ipynb` locally you need to install all dependencies
+To run 🗒️ `notebook.ipynb` locally, install all dependencies
 ```bash
 uv sync
 ```

-(I run Jupyter notebooks locally in VS Code and simply select the .venv Python kernel.
-I don't know about other setups.)
+_Note_: I run Jupyter notebooks locally in VS Code using the .venv Python kernel.
+Other setups may vary.

 The rest of these commands don't need an explicit `uv sync`.